Skip to Main Content

 Should I talk to insurance after a distracted driving accident?

-You should not talk to an insurance company or sign any documents after being injured in an auto accident before you talk to a Denver car accident attorney.
+You should not talk to an insurance company or sign any documents after being injured in an auto crash before you talk to a Denver car accident attorney.
 From sending low settlement checks to demanding blanket authorizations for all of your protected medical records, the insurance companies know what they are doing.
 Insurance companies try to minimize the amount of money they have to pay you for the actions of their insured driver who caused you injuries.
-Make sure you talk to a motor vehicle accident lawyer before talking to the insurance company.
+Make sure you talk to a motor vehicle crash lawyer before talking to the insurance company.

 What is the Colorado statute of limitations for distracted driving?